open-austin/azure-indigent-defense/README.md

 ### Deployment

-- Publish final app with the command `func azure functionapp publish indigent-defense-stats`.
-It's a good idea to verify code both locally and deployed before merging.
+- Publish to Azure with the command `func azure functionapp publish indigent-defense-stats-dev-function-app`.
+(You need to be logged in to Azure CLI.)
+That's our dev environment, so deploy there as much as you like; it's meant to be played with and broken.
+When you run the function app locally, it will still be talking to blob containers, a message queue, and a Cosmos DB on Azure, so 95% of the time local testing should be fine.
+However, it's a good idea to at least verify final code on Azure before opening a pull request.
+Changes merged into main will then be published on the prod environment.